 The Australian Energy Market Operator is currently updating its Integrated System Plan (ISP), which was first released in 2018 and formed part of the evidence base for this initiative.

 Medium- to longer-term uncertainty of managing the transition to a more diverse portfolio of fuels is also included in the Infrastructure Priority List as a High Priority Initiative.

-The ISP identifies three groups of investments over the near, medium and long term.
-This initiative relates to the Group 1 investments, which are potential near-term investments that would improve interconnections between NEM regions, and which make better use of existing assets.
+The 2018 ISP identified three groups of investments over the near, medium and long term.
+This initiative relates to the potential near-term investments (called Group 1 in the ISP) that would improve interconnections between NEM regions, and make better use of existing assets.
 These are: